Tariq Ramadan: Public reception

-Allegations of rape and sexual violation
+Sexual assault allegations and convictions

+Allegations (2017–2020)

 In October 2017, secular activist Henda Ayari filed a complaint with the prosecutor's office of Rouen, stating that Ramadan had sexually assaulted her in a Paris hotel.
 Ayari had previously described the alleged incident in her 2016 book J’ai choisi d’être libre (in English I Chose to be Free), but had not revealed the real name of her attacker.

 Ramadan's lawyer, Yassine Bouzrou, has said he would file a counter-suit for defamation.
 Bouzrou told the French paper Le Parisien that he denied the allegations and would file a complaint for defamation to Rouen prosecutors.

 A few days after Ayari, a second woman filed a complaint stating that Ramadan raped her.
 The disabled 45-year-old French convert to Islam, known in media reports as Christelle, says Ramadan in 2009 lured her into his hotel room where he assaulted and raped her.
 A third woman claimed Ramadan had sent her "pornographic" messages and later tried to blackmail and manipulate her.

 Four other Swiss women subsequently came forth in early November 2017 with allegations that Ramadan molested them when they were teenagers.
 The claimants include one woman who says that Ramadan made advances when she was 14 years old, and another who claims she had sexual relations with Ramadan when she was 15.
 Ramadan has denied the accusations.

 On 4 November 2017, the satirical French newspaper Charlie Hebdo published a cover story on the Ramadan affair.
 On 7 November 2017, the University of Oxford announced that, "by mutual agreement, and with immediate effect" Ramadan "has taken a leave of absence".
 The statement noted that an "agreed leave of absence implies no acceptance or presumption of guilt".
 On 9 November 2017, the French weekly news magazine L'Obs published a cover story covering the allegations.
 In January 2018, Ramadan was denied entry to Qatar as a consequence of the scandal.

 On 31 January 2018, Ramadan was taken into custody by French police.
 After two days of questioning, he was formally charged with two counts of rape and ordered to remain in custody.
 He was held in the Fleury-Mérogis prison, Essonne.